Seasonal Bonsai Exhibition, Shiki: Four Seasons, September, With the Autumn Sky

-One of the highlights of this season where cherry blossoms fall, is the sight of the newly budding trees.
-The hard buds of winter become plump and round, and the young maple leaves begin to sprout with a reddish tinge.
+The sight of newly budding trees is one of the highlights of this season where cherry blossoms fall.
+The hard buds of winter become plump and round, while the young maple leaves begin to sprout with a reddish tinge.
 After the long, frozen winter, the trees herald the beginning of the year.
-Enjoy the unique appearance of them budding.
+We hope you enjoy the view of these budding trees.

 May, Invitation to Fresh Greenery

 In May, the newly budded leaves unfurl in the warm sunshine of early summer.
 The leaves are still a pale yellow-green colour, but if you look up from the shade of the trees, you will see a clear, bright green light.
 The vividness of the sprouting greenery invites you to enjoy the charm of fresh verdure that can only be seen at this time of the year.

 The trees are drenched by the long, drizzling rain.
 Iwagarami, also known as the Japanese hydrangea vine, shows off the dew on its lush green leaves and blooms with charming white flowers.
 A pine tree with dew on the tips of its needle leaves, wetting the layers of bark, reveals darker and deeper cracks in its bark.
 These plants, with their outspread leaves which receive the rains from heaven, look moist in the lightly clouded sky, and can be said to represent the seasonal landscape of Japan.

 July, Spilling Sunlight

 The rainy season is over, and the trees, with their bright green leaves, are once again full of life against the backdrop of a piercing blue sky.
 July is the month when the summer sunshine spills over the earth, filtering through the tips of branches and leaf clusters.
 As we head into the summer season, we hope you will enjoy the more vibrantly green and more vigorous form of our trees.